DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 In the previous step, you should have generated the ruleapp supporting the vehicle lifecycle decision service using Rule Designer.
 The ruleapp is the 'vehicle_lifecycle_ds.jar' generated in the 'output' directory.

 - go to 'vehicle-lifecyle-cli' directory
-- enter: 'npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle_lifecycle_ds.jar 1.0 1.0'
-    - note that 'npm run deployRuleapp' without arguments deploy this ruleapp with these versions
+- enter: 'npm run deployRuleapp'

 This operation needs to be done each time you modify the business rules of the application.